tekom - conferences

 Biography

-Driven by an interest in both language and technology, Tanja Roth has been working as a technical writer in various industries, such as mechanical engineering, medical technology, and IT for many years before becoming a project manager.
-She joined SUSE in 2005.
+Driven by an interest in both language and technology, Tanja Roth has been working as a technical writer in various industries, such as mechanical engineering, medical technology, and IT for many years.
+She joined SUSE in 2005 and has contributed to a wide range of product and project documentation before becoming a project manager more recently.
 She appreciates working with people from different backgrounds and from around the globe.

 Julia Faltenbacher